Colleges Guarantee Admissions to York Catholic Students

 College/University/Military Visits to York Catholic

 Many colleges, universities, and military branches visit York Catholic September through November to make presentations and answer questions about their institutions.
-Juniors and seniors must sign-up in the College & Career Counseling Office to attend these presentations.
-All presentations are held in the College & Career Counseling Room.
-Contact the College & Career Office for access to the Google Classroom that provides details and schedules.
-Email firstname.lastname@example.org for access.
+Juniors and seniors who would like to attend must sign-up in the College & Career Counseling Office or visit the College & Career Google Classroom to fill out the sign-up form, then check your email for the join link.

 Students Visiting Colleges or Career Shadowing